 Former Heliconian Mary Rezza (1930-2000) started the tradition of this annual concert in which the talented students of teaching members of the Music Section are given the opportunity to perform.

 The Heliconian Club is fortunate to have a number of musician-members with well established performing careers.
 Many of them present recitals and chamber music concerts with each other and guests from the broader artistic community across Canada and internationally.
-You can learn more about the members of the music section and their concerts on the Members page.
+Please read our blog for the latest news.